When is allergy testing performed and what is its purpose?

 The size and degree of redness and swelling is compared with that of the control solutions, and this allows the animal’s allergies to be determined.
 The reactions we see in cats are much more muted that those seen in dogs and it takes a trained eye to see them – sometimes a fluorescent dye is injected intravenously and the injection sites examined with an ultraviolet light to evaluate the responses.

 Results of ASIT based on these tests are nearly comparable with those based on IDST.
-They have the advantage that, although it is still recommended that animals are off steroids for 4 weeks before testing, results can still be obtained from cases which are or have only recently come off them.
+They have the advantage that, although it is still recommended that animals are off steroids for at least 2 weeks before testing, results can still be obtained from cases that are or have only recently come off them.